DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 How Vashti presented her findings

-At the end of the summer term, Vashti shared her findings at an academy-wide joint practice development day, where she ran a short workshop on her ‘speaking sentences’ intervention.
+At the end of the summer term, Vashti shared her findings at an academy-wide joint practice development day, where she ran a short workshop on her 'speaking sentences' intervention.

 Case Study C: Making Marking Manageable

-Louise’s new approach to marking in Secondary History
+Louise's new approach to marking in Secondary History

 To ensure she was developing her practice effectively, Louise devised this evaluative inquiry question:

 How can I implement codes and verbal feedback well, so that my Year 9 History pupils are able to correct misconceptions and make progress, and I am able to reduce the amount of time I spend marking?

-Louise noticed that some of her pupils didn’t seem to understand how they were supposed to respond to the coded feedback.
+Louise noticed that some of her pupils didn't seem to understand how they were supposed to respond to the coded feedback.
 After making small adjustments to her inquiry she was able to draw these insights from the deliberate evidence:

 6p.
 Reduce the opportunity cost of marking by using codes and verbal feedback